 One of the major keys to balancing your time at work and home is to improve your general time management skills.
 Setting a plan or developing a strong daily routine can help ensure you get everything you need to be done in an allotted time frame and can help you feel less overwhelmed.
 If you are struggling with time management, a great way to get started is by investing in a daily planner or beginning to make daily to-do lists.

 When you earn vacation time at work, use it!
 Your employer gives you PTO for a reason, and you work hard to earn it.
 Be sure to treat yourself to a day off or a fun trip when your vacation time allows.

 Take Care of Your Health

 Prioritizing your mental and physical health can prevent you from experiencing burnout, and taking the time to care for yourself can help you create work/life balance by prioritizing yourself and your needs outside of the office.
-Look into mental health services like therapy or visit your doctor for a physical or check-up.
+Look into mental health services like therapy from diazepam or visit your doctor for a physical or check-up.
 Some physicians pair with top medical scribes from companies like Provider’s Choice to help you keep all your medical records accurate and up-to-date, to help you stay organized, and keep track of all the information you need regarding your health.